How to kite in League of Legends: A complete orb walking guide

 You can turn on “player attack move click” by assigning a hotkey to it through the Hotkeys section of the Options.
 Most players usually enable it by assigning the default “A” to the option, and the only difference is this version automatically performs the click.
 This means you won’t be able to see that range indicator around your champion, however.

 Despite being faster, this version will require you to keep your cursor on or close to your target at all times.
-You’ll have little to no time to consider your actions while using the kiting style, but the quicker nature of it can also help you dominate a chaotic teamfight you wouldn’t be able to otherwise.
+You’ll have little to no time to consider your actions while using the kiting style, but the quicker nature of it can also help you dominate a chaotic team fight you wouldn’t be able to otherwise.

 Player attack only click

-The first two variations also issue a move command.
 You can move around with player-attack commands when no one is around.
 While it’s a useful feature, it may also cause some pathing misplays during the laning stage.

 This mostly applies to support champions since they tend to move more around the lane while harassing the enemy duo.
 Using “player attack only click” will guarantee your champion won’t move anywhere you didn’t intend to.
 This kiting variation will only trigger if you’re also hovering over an enemy unit while you’re pressing A.